juliangrtz/removeASLR/README.md

 ## Usage

-Copy the compiled executable to your Linux/macOS machine and pass the path to the executable as the first argument:
+Copy the compiled iOS executable to your Linux/macOS machine and pass the path to the executable as the first argument:

 ```
 $ ./removePIE ExampleBinary